LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 Key price predictors appear to be the room type, the housing capacity and the facility/service offering which can justify pushing prices up.
 For example a gym, an elevator or a dedicated workspace get a premium as well those offering full serviced facility.
 Interestingly, properties with 1 bath seems to suffer reduced price.
 We could hypothetize that a shower is preferred and drives a premium.
 On the opposite, a dishwasher does not seem to attract much price premium.
 Finally, the localization (latitude and longitude) has an influence, with diminishing prices as we move away South and from the center.

-Using natural language processing to extract key information such as word frequecies from the description of the property brought additional precision to the prediction model.
+Using natural language processing to extract key information such as word frequencies from the owner's description brought additional precision to the prediction model.

 ![](../assets/predictions_vs_real.png)